6 Taliesin Street

 House / 3 bedrooms / sleeps 6

 This terraced cottage is in a pretty street in the centre of the Victorian seaside town of Llandudno.
 With it's sweeping promenade, pier and palm trees, it is often referred to as Queen of the Welsh resorts.”
-The property is well appointed, comfortable, ideal for families and is conveniently situated for all amenities.The accommodation is set out over 2 flooors -
+The property is well appointed and is conveniently situated for all amenities.The accommodation is set out over 2 flooors -

 Ground floor : Lounge / dining area, Kitchen.
 Utility room ( accessed via courtyard) with washing machine,dryer ,basin/toilet.

 1st Floor : Two double bedrooms and 3rd bedroom with 2 single beds.
 Family bathroom.

 Small courtyard at rear of cottage with table and chairs.

 Llandudno is dominated by the Great Orme, with a dry ski slope, cable car and the world's oldest copper mines.
 Llandudno is a popular resort which has something to offer all age groups-from traditional Punch and Judy on the beach to a night at the Opera.

 PLEASE NOTE - ONLY 3 CHILDREN CAN BE ACCOMMODATED PER STAY